swoolcock/GravityHelper/README.md

 A `Lookout` (binoculars/watchtower) that is rendered upside-down and should be attached to the ceiling.

 #### VvvvvvTrigger
-A trigger that will enable, disable, or toggle VVVVVV-mode.
+A trigger that will enable or disable VVVVVV-mode.
 Requires that a VVVVVV controller exist with mode set to "trigger-based".

 ### How do controllers work?
 There are currently four different kinds of controller.
 Behavior, Visual, Sound, and VVVVVV.